GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the University of Washington's Information School and Paul G. Allen School for Computer Science \& Engineering for facilitating this collaboration and providing compute.
-We thank Magda Bałazińska and Moe Kayali at the University of Washington and Jake Poznanski and Kyle Lo at the Allen Institute for Artificial Intelligence for their generative feedback throughout this project.
-In accordance with the ACM AI Policy, we would like to note that we used Copilot and Cursor while developing the GovScape software.
+We thank the University of Washington's Information School and Paul G. Allen School for Computer Science \& Engineering for facilitating this collaboration and providing compute.
+We thank Magda Bałazińska and Moe Kayali at the University of Washington and Jake Poznanski and Kyle Lo at the Allen Institute for AI for their feedback.